protomelon/number-monster/README.md

 # Number Monster

-### About
+### Welcome to Number Monster
-This game no clickbait, mental math very good, train young one.
-Buy now
+How quickly can you solve 12 simple mental math questions?